Find Texas Schools and Independent School Districts

 ESL Family Parent Liaison, Mrs. Montiel from Brazosport ISD, spoke to bilingual students.

 Dual language programs create a balanced environment where native English speakers and speakers of another language, such as Spanish or Mandarin, learn together.
-Students receive instruction in both languages, promoting bilingualism, biliteracy, and cross-cultural understanding, with certified teachers guiding both academic and language development.
+Students receive instruction in both languages, promoting bilingualism, biliteracy, and cross-cultural understanding.
+Certified teachers guide both academic and language development.

 Bilingual education differs from dual language programs in that instruction is conducted primarily or entirely in the student’s native language.
 Bilingual education supports English learners by helping them build a strong foundation in their first language while gradually developing English proficiency.